Mitchell scores 30, Jazz beat Memphis 120-113 to go up 3-1

 Memphis opened the fourth quarter on a 12-2 run, taking advantage as the Jazz missed their first nine shots from the floor.
 Melton hit 5 of 7 shots in the period — including a trio of 3s.
 His 3 with 5:30 left got the Grizzlies within 106-104.

 Conley, with former Grizzlies teammates Zach Randolph and Tony Allen on hand, ended the Jazz’ scoring drought with a 3.
+He also blocked a jumper by Morant and then hit another 3.

+“He’s kind of sneaky quiet,” Utah coach Quin Snyder said of Conley.
+“He whispers, but you can hear him.
+I think he impacts the game so many ways

 The Jazz went 3 of 16 in the fourth but 11 of 12 at the free throw line.
 Mitchell hit all six and finished 12 of 13 at the line.

 Memphis had another raucous, loud crowd waving growl towels that proclaimed “I’m On My Grizzly” quoting rapper J. Cole.